-The history of Castle Beach Fire Department is very complex since it was formed in 1920.
-After a fire decimated the downtown area in 1919, city officials moved to form a fire department.
-History suggests that prior to the "Fire of 1919," many of the city councilminifigs were against the plan to create a new branch of the city as they argued that mutual aid was less than 30 minutes away.
-But the "Fire of 1919" spread to an entire block within the 30 minute timeframe, and eventually burned most of the city, including many of the council minifigs homes.
+The history of Castle Beach Fire Department began when it was formed in 1921.
+After a fire decimated the downtown area in 1920, city officials moved to form a fire department.
+History suggests that prior to the "Fire of 1920," many of the city councilminifigs were against the plan to create a new branch of the city as they argued that mutual aid was less than 30 minutes away.
+But the "Fire of 1920" spread to an entire block within the 30 minute timeframe, and eventually burned most of the city, including many of the council minifigs homes.
 Later, the same board members unanimously voted to create a fire department.

 The department started out as a volunteer fire department protecting a small area of 6 sq. miles with 3 pieces of apparatus, a horse-drawn steam carriage, a horse drawn hose wagon, and a horse drawn ladder truck.
 In 1937, the first gasoline-powered pumper was purchased, and was soon followed by a gasoline-powered ladder truck, and a gasoline-powered water tower.
 As more and more calls began to take a toll on volunteer firefighters, the board once again convened in 1958 and had an argument over moving from volunteer firemen to a full-time firefighter force.
 This time, it did not take another large fire to convince the board; rather, a large anonymous donation convinced the council minifigs to move to a full-time firefighter force.
 To this day, no one really knows who gave the generous gift, but that turned out to be a blessing in disguise, because a couple days after the first full-time firefighters were hired, the church on Main Street, which was being renovated, caught on fire; and the quick response of the firefighters saved not only the church, but probably also the entire Main St. from being burned a second time.